Domenico Lucano: Trials

-On October 2018, the Italian police put Lucano under house arrest for allegedly helping illegal migrants to stay in the country by organising marriages of convenience.
+In October 2018, the Italian police put Lucano under house arrest for allegedly helping illegal migrants to stay in the country by organising marriages of convenience.
 In April 2019, Lucano was indicted with other 26 people on charges of abuse of power and aiding illegal immigration.
 In the same month, he faced another probe regarding alleged false public statements and fraud.
 In September 2021, in the first-instance trial, (Note: According to the Italian law, which has three degrees of judgment and follows the "presumption of innocence" principle, a defendant is "not guilty" until the sentence "becomes final".
 A defendant has the right to all three levels of judgment (Court, Court of Appeal, and Supreme Court of Cassation) and to advance, in any level, a request for a constitutional complaint.
 They also have the right to go to supranational courts, such as the Court of Justice of the European Union and the European Court of Human Rights, to stand up for their reasons.
 See "Presunzione di non colpevolezza" (2013)) Lucano was sentenced to 13 years and 2 months in prison for aggravated fraud, embezzlement, forgery, and abuse of office crimes, further aggravated by the criminal conspiracy with his partner Tesfahun Lemlem and several figureheads "in order to continue to enrich themselves, exploiting the migrants".

 In motivating the sentence, the judges spoke of facade and appearance.
 The sentence was nearly double the 7 years and 11 months requested by the prosecution.
 Public opinion on the sentence was divided, with voices on the left considering it politically motivated.
 In October 2023, this was reduced to 1 year and 6 months on appeal and the jail-related sentence was suspended; Lucano was convicted for forgery and abuse of office, and acquitted of the most serious charges.
 The Court of Appeal declared some wiretaps "unusable" and some crimes prescripted.
 In motivating the sentence on appeal, which overturned the first-instance trial, the judges ruled that Lucano's mission was "to fuel an economy of hope" and "to help the most disadvantaged".
 According to the judges, who spoke of an "indisputable intent of solidarity", Lucano "never thought of making money from refugees".
 After the ruling that acquitted him and dropped the charges, Lucano said a never-ending nightmare was finally over.
 In February 2025, the Supreme Court of Cassation uphold the 18 months prison sentence against Lucano (suspended sentence, according to the Italian Code of Criminal Procedure) and the non-usability of the wiretaps.

-On October 2024, Lucano was convicted by the Court of Auditors in Catanzaro for tax damage of 780 thousand euro along with others.
+In October 2024, Lucano was convicted by the Court of Auditors in Catanzaro for tax damage of 780 thousand euro along with others.
 For the judges, his conduct demonstrates "a clear intent to unfairly enrich private interests".